 Environmental Monitoring Methods

-Environmental Monitoring is process of understanding the level of harmful pollutants present in atmosphere and its effects on environment, human life, animals and trees.
+Environmental Monitoring Method or Procedure is to understand the level of harmful pollutants present in the atmosphere and its effects on the environment, human life, animals and trees.

 Objectives of Environmental Monitoring

-Data obtained from Environmental monitoring can be used to draw trends for future complications.
-Also it allows us to identify natural calamities before time and precautionary measures can be taken to soften the impact.
+Data obtained from Environmental monitoring procedure can be used to draw trends for future complications.
+Also, it allows to identify natural calamities before time and precautionary measures can be taken to soften the impact.

-Type of environmental monitoring is purely depends upon the objective or purpose.
-Environmental monitoring methods change on number of locations, duration of survey, time of survey.
+Type of environmental monitoring purely depends upon the objective or purpose.
+Environmental monitoring methods change on a number of locations, duration of the survey, time of the survey.

-Environmental monitoring methods can be classified into three types: Planned emission, fugitive emission and accidental emissions.
+Environmental monitoring methods are classified into three types: Planned emission, fugitive emission and accidental emissions.

 Source Emission Monitoring

-Source emission monitoring is carried out to determine emission rate for particular source and its effects to environment.
-Environmental Monitoring Methods vary based on source of emission.
+Source emission monitoring is carried out to determine the emission rate for a particular source and its effects on the environment.
+Environmental Monitoring Methods vary based on the source of emission.

 Stationary Source or Stack Monitoring

 There are two important points in stack monitoring.
-First the sample taken should be accurate representative of pollutant emission at particular point and at particular time.
-Also the frequency and duration of sampling should be kept at particular interval so that combined reports or results can become complete source emission.
+First, the sample taken should be an accurate representation of pollutant emission at a particular point and a particular time.
+Also, the frequency and duration of sampling should be kept at a particular interval so that combined reports or results can become complete source emission.

 In monitoring process of a circular stack sampling points at equal distance ensures the emission variation are counted.
 In rectangular stack monitoring sampling points should be located at equal distance from each other.
-Generally 8-12 sampling points are enough to overcome any deficiencies in the location of stack.
+Generally, 8-12 sampling points are enough to overcome any deficiencies in the location of the stack.

 Mobile Source Monitoring